 - Jumper cables – to use on your car or to help other drivers

 - Flares and reflectors – so other drivers can see you if you’re on the side of the road

 5. Dealing with the aftermath

 After a storm you should carefully assess damage.
 Only do this if you’re able to do it safely.
 If you’re unable to do it safely, stay inside until you can.
 Check your home’s exterior for damage as well as other structures on the property, sidewalks, paths, driveways and trees.
 Pay attention both to major damage that has already occurred (e.g., a tree branch that broke a window) and damage that you might be able to prevent (e.g., a tree that’s wind-damaged and might fall in the future).

 Stay safe by wearing appropriate clothing while outside.
 Wear warm clothes that will protect you from the elements and boots with good grip.

 Know your coverage

 Most standard homeowners insurance policies will cover winter weather damage.
-If you’re concerned about your level of coverage, a member of the VIU by HUB Advisory Team would be happy to talk to you about what coverage is recommended for your specific circumstance and how your policy measures up.
+If you’re concerned about your level of coverage, a member of the VIU by HUB Advisory Team would be happy to talk to you about what coverage is recommended for your specific circumstance , how your policy measures up and if you should consider additional coverages including an umbrella policy.
 Consider the call part of your winter storm prep.